Robert-van-Engelen/lisp/README.md

     (eq? x y)

 returns `#t` (true) if values `x` and `y` are identical.
 Otherwise, returns `()` (empty list means false).
-Numbers and symbols with the same value or name are always identical, but strings and non-empty lists may or may not be identical even when their values are the same.
+Numbers, symbols and strings with the same value or contents are always identical, but non-empty lists may or may not be identical even when their values are the same.

     (not x)